ietf-wg-idr/RFC4271bis/rfc4271bis.md

-When a BGP speaker aggregates several routes for the purpose of advertisement to a particular peer, the AS_PATH of the aggregated route normally includes an AS_SET formed from the set of ASes from which the aggregate was formed.
+When a BGP speaker aggregates several routes for the purpose of advertisement to a particular peer, the AS_PATH of the aggregated route could include an AS_SET formed from the set of ASes from which the aggregate was formed.
 In many cases, the network administrator can determine if the aggregate can safely be advertised without the AS_SET, and without forming route loops.